This blog post is about my design suggestions for an electric Morris Minor.

 The advantages of retaining a clutch are better motor speed control, and more importantly more retention of the original Classic Car experience.

-Or alternatively the drive shaft could be removed, and the motor mounted directly to the reap axle differential input shaft.
+Or alternatively the drive shaft could be removed, and the motor mounted directly to the rear axle differential input shaft.

 This second method of attaching the electric motor directly to the rear axle differential connection, has advantages and disadvantages.